idaliaramos/Editor/README.md

 # Text Editor Challenge

-This is a front end application that allows users to create documents, be able to read all documents, and edit each document.
+This is a front-end application that allows users to create documents, read all documents, and edit each document.

 ## Front-end built with:

 * React.js
 * Semantic UI
 * Custom CSS Styling

-## Layout

 ## Getting Started